jozefg/drafts/dissecting-some-ltac.markdown

         repeat (simplHyp invOne; intuition; try subst); try congruence

-So this first runs the normal set of "generally useful tactics" and then breaks out some of our first custom tactic.
+So this first runs the normal set of "generally useful tactics" and then breaks out some of first custom tactics.
 This essentially will act like a souped-up version of `intuition` and solve goals that are trivially solvable with straightforward inversions and reductions.